Physics-50/Module-2/docs/week2.md

 #### Find a Preliminary Viscosity Value

-From Week 1, you should have measured the terminal velocity of a 3.5 mm diameter sphere from several different videos, and calculated the average terminal speed $$v_T$$ and the standard error $$\delta v_T$$.
-From that you calculated a preliminary viscosity $$\eta$$ for our glycerin solution, and propagated the uncertainty to calculate $$\delta\eta$$ based on the random error in your terminal speed results.
+From Week 1, you should have measured the terminal velocity of a 3.5 mm diameter sphere from several different videos, and calculated the average terminal speed $$v_T$$ and the SEM $$\delta v_T$$.
+From that you calculated a preliminary viscosity $$\eta$$ for our glycerin solution, and propagated the uncertainty to calculate $$\delta\eta$$ based on the SEM in your terminal speed results.
 If that isn't the case, please revisit [Week 1](week1),  [consult your classmates on Piazza](https://piazza.com/class/kijtj4yqer66na){:target="_blank"} or [come to Office Hours](https://calendar.google.com/calendar/u/0?cid=Y19tM2pzaTYyYXA2dHRjMDJramI5bDhxYzRnc0Bncm91cC5jYWxlbmRhci5nb29nbGUuY29t){:target="_blank"}.

 #### Systematic Errors in General

 In Module 1 you learned about random and systematic errors.
 Random errors cause variation in your results from trial to trial; the variation produces a distribution of results that is probably centered on the actual value you are trying to determine, so the presence of random error limits the *precision* of your measurement but not its *accuracy*.
 Systematic errors, on the other hand, are consistent shifts of your results in one direction; they may allow for a deceptively high *precision* in your measurement but could be limiting the *accuracy*.
-In Module 2, we will learn more about systematic errors and how to either minimize them or turn them into random errors -- thus at least avoiding the situation in which a precise result is lacking in accuracy, and we are not even aware of it!
+In Module 3, we will learn more about systematic errors and how to either minimize them or turn them into random errors -- thus at least avoiding the situation in which a precise result is lacking in accuracy, and we are not even aware of it!
 Both of these ways of dealing with systematic error are issues of careful experimental design.

 #### Explore Various Factors